bharath-srinivas/aws-recon/README.md

 ```
 aws configure
 ```
-Once the configure is done, you can perform the following operations
+Once the configuration is done, you can perform the following operations
 ```
 usage: aws-actions [-h] [-v] command ...